itisnotdone/mydocs/pki_with_openssl.md

 - the address of the CA’s Online Certificate Status Protocol (OCSP) responder, which can be used to check for certificate revocation in real time.

+## When checking certificates validation that are made by private CA
+- Clear browser history to delete old site certificates
+- Add(or remove and add) the CA bundle to make the validation succeed

 ## Reference